GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex1.md

 ### Result:

->Have a look at the tabbed example below

-:::{dropdown}
-This (or similar) is what it looks like in the end:
+>This (or similar) is what it looks like in the end:

+:::{dropdown} Airport Text Layer

 ![QGIS_User_Interface](/fig/en_eExercise_1_result.png)
 Airport Text Layer